-Every summer for three decades, The Tyler School of Art’s Pre-College Programs at Temple University have offered high school students—some of whom have never been on a college campus before—the chance to see themselves as college students and help realize their dreams of studying at one of the nation’s preeminent schools for art and architecture.
+Every summer for three decades, The Tyler School of Art and Architecture’s Pre-College Programs at Temple University have offered high school students—some of whom have never been on a college campus before—the chance to see themselves as college students and help realize their dreams of studying at one of the nation’s preeminent schools for art and architecture.

 “[Tyler’s] summer classes helped make the decision that I was going to go to art school and major in something creative,” says August Barrett of West Chester, Pennsylvania, who attended Tyler’s Architecture Institute and Portfolio Boot Camp in 2016 and is now a sophomore in the accelerated 4+1 B.S. in Architecture/Master of Architecture program at Tyler.

 Tyler’s Pre-College Programs—the largest pre-college programs of any type at Temple—attract hundreds of regional high schoolers, from New York to Baltimore, as well as national and international students.
 The Pre-College Summer Workshops, Architecture Institute, Portfolio Boot Camp and Visual Studies Academy bring teenagers with shared interests together to work in Tyler’s state-of-the-art facilities while experiencing a large public research university.
 Through group critiques, field trips and one-on-one instruction from practicing artists and professionals, students forge lasting relationships, experiment with self-expression and develop critical, creative and technical skills.